001202ZHENG/V1_Chatbot_Streamlit/README.md

 # VoC Project

 ## Overview
 Welcome to the VoC Chatbot project!
-This repository contains code for an AI-powered chatbot designed to process and analyze survey data, providing valuable insights through intelligent information retrieval and interactive visualizations.
+This repository contains code for a dashboard visualizing HR related survey data and an AI-powered chatbot designed to process and analyze survey data, providing valuable insights.

 ## Project Background
 In the evolving landscape of Human Resources, capturing and understanding employee sentiment is crucial for fostering a positive work environment and making informed decisions.
 Traditional survey analysis methods can be time-consuming and insufficient for capturing the depth of employee sentiments.
 Our project aims to develop an automated tool that integrates sentiment analysis, visualization technologies, and generative AI to address these challenges.